lvntky/dennis/README.md

 ## Acknowledgements

 dennis is inspired by various open-source C compilers and the passion of the programming community.
 I would like to express my gratitude to all the contributors and maintainers of the projects that have influenced dennis.
+And also, to Dennis Ritchie ofcourse...

 ## Contact